Frank Booth (Blue Velvet): Casting

 The part of Frank Booth was originally offered to Willem Dafoe and Richard Bright, who both turned it down.
 Michael Ironside has stated that Frank was written with him in mind.
-When Hopper read the script, he called director David Lynch and said, "You have to let me play Frank!
+When Hopper read the script, he called director Lynch and said, "You have to let me play Frank!
 Because I am Frank!"

 Unnamed drug

 Throughout the film, Frank Booth uses a medical mask and tube to inhale some kind of stimulant from an aerosol canister.
 The identity of this gas is a subject of debate.
 Lynch's script specified helium, to raise Frank's voice and have it resemble that of an infant.
-However, during filming, Hopper, an experienced drug-user, claimed to have insight into Frank's choice of drug, and said that helium was inappropriate.
+However, during filming, Hopper, an experienced drug-user, said he had insight into Frank's choice of drug, and that helium was inappropriate.
 Lynch later explained the change:

-In a documentary on the 2002 Special edition DVD version of the film, Hopper claims the drug was amyl nitrite, an angina medication used recreationally as an inhalant in the disco club scene.
+In a documentary on the 2002 Special edition DVD version of the film, Hopper says the drug was amyl nitrite, an angina medication used recreationally as an inhalant in the disco club scene.